 One of you wrote:

 I’ve heard that the Andromeda galaxy will someday collide with our galaxy!
 Is that still a definite possibility?

 Definite possibility describes much of what we know – or think we know – about the universe.
 As for the Andromeda galaxy and its future collision with our Milky Way – the first attempt to measure the radial velocity of this galaxy (its motion forward or back, along our line of sight) was made in 1912.
-After that, astronomers believed for some decades that the galaxy was approaching at nearly 300 kilometers per second, but later astronomers disagreed.
+After that, astronomers believed for some decades that the galaxy was approaching at nearly 200 miles per second (300 km/s), but later astronomers disagreed.